jburnham/collectd-carbon/README.md

   below.
 * LowercaseMetricNames - If present, all metric names will be converted to lower-case.
+* ManglePlugin - If present, the passed string will be imported and will call the mangle_path function with the following parameters (prefix, postfix, values).
+  The result if not None will be the full path of the datapoint for graphite minus the last ds_name that will hold the actual value.
+If the function returns None, the entire datapoint and all its values will be ignored.
 * MetricPrefix - If present, all metric names will contain this string prefix.
 Do not include a trailing period.
 * HostPostfix - If present, all hostnames will contain this string